Federated Learning for Medical Image Analysis: A Survey: Discussion

 \subsubsection{Multi-Modality Fusion for FL}

 Numerous imaging techniques/tools have been developed to create various visual representations of every subject, such as structural MRI, functional MRI, computed tomography (CT), and positron emission tomography (PET).
-Most existing FL studies only focus on images of a single modality in each client.
+Most existing FL studies only focus on images of a single modality.
 How to leverage multi-modal imaging data in an FL system is an interesting problem with practical value.
-Currently, a few works make early steps on FL with multiple modalities~\cite{qayyum2022collaborative}.
-More research work is expected on this topic.
+Currently, a few works make early steps on FL with multi-modal medical data \citep{qayyum2022collaborative}.
+More research work is expected on this topic in the future.